tocisz/homepage/t/posts_source/003-Move-somoothly.md

 $$t = {1 \over \omega} \arcsin{x \over r} $$

-What we are really interested in is derivative of this function.
+What we are really interested in is a derivative of this function.
 The derivative tells how long we should wait in each position:

 $$t' = {1 \over \omega r} { 1 \over \sqrt{1-({x \over r})^2} } $$